python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/090_Record_a_real_signal.md

 - Once you have been successful feel free to partner up with a classmate and try to generate and send your own messages that your partner can Demodulate.

+### Optional exercise

+- Incorporate RC Car with URH:
+  - Simple Record and Replay
+  - Demodulate and generate:
+    - Record (Make sure you're offset to avoid DC Spike)
+    - Demod (Get zeros and ones; use URH's Generate tab to verify)
+    - Generate and Transmit using Python [pcdr OOK transmit][010_pcdr_ook_tx_intro]
+    - Use GUIZero to create up/down/left/right buttons to control car

 ### ℹ️ Some useful resources for urh:

 - https://github.com/jopohl/urh